robertwlodarski/phd21_computational_methods/README.md

 Don't expect rocket science here.
 - `Matlab`: Apart from the standard tools, you need to download the *Global Optimisation Toolbox* for some of my calibration experiments.
 - `LaTeX`: I use the standard VSCode for that.
 You may need to follow their instructions.
+- `Julia`: I try to translate the assignments to Julia, as well.
+I recommend using it with VSCode.

 # Problem sets